Thinklab-SJTU/pygmtools/docs/guide/get_started.rst

     :width: 300

-TensorFlow is an end-to-end open source platform for machine learning, which is developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence Research organization The TensorFlow backend of ``pygmtools`` is designed to support GPU devices and deep learning applications.
+TensorFlow is an end-to-end open source platform for machine learning, which is developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence Research organization.
+The TensorFlow backend of ``pygmtools`` is designed to support GPU devices and deep learning applications.

 Please follow `the official Tensorflow installation guide <https://tensorflow.google.cn/install>`_.